AndreasSchachner/CY_Orientifold_database/README.md

 ## Used open-source resources:

-The following open-source projects were used in generating this database and the publicaion are:
+The following open-source projects were used in generating this database and the publicaion:

-* polytope and triangulation data is obtained from [sage](https://www.sagemath.org) and [CYTools](https://cytools.liammcallistergroup.com)
+* [Sage](https://www.sagemath.org) and [CYTools](https://cytools.liammcallistergroup.com) for polytope and triangulation data

 * modified version of [TOPCOM](http://www.rambau.wm.uni-bayreuth.de/TOPCOM/) [[GPLv2](http://www.gnu.org/licenses/gpl-2.0.html)] that can be found [here](https://github.com/LiamMcAllisterGroup/topcom)